22 Jump Street: Plot

 Spring break arrives, and Schmidt goes after The Ghost.
 He is joined by Jenko, so the two can have one final mission together.
 The pair head to the beach where The Ghost is likely to be dealing WHY-PHY.
 Inside a bar, they find Mercedes, who is The Ghost's daughter, giving instructions to other dealers.
-The pair, backed up by Dickson and the rest of Jump Street, ambush the meeting.
-The Ghost flees, while Mercedes is knocked out by Schmidt.
-While pursuing The Ghost, Jenko is shot in the shoulder.
-The Ghost attempts to escape in a helicopter; Schmidt and Jenko manage to jump across to it, but they fall into the sea and Jenko is able to throw a grenade into the helicopter.
+The pair, backed up by Dickson and the rest of Jump Street, ambush the meeting, causing the Ghost to flee and Mercedes to take Dickson as a hostage.
+Schmidt chases after Mercedes, and after a scuffle apprehends her with the help of Dickson and Maya.
+The Ghost attempts to escape in a helicopter; Schmidt and Jenko manage to jump across to it and both let go, where Jenko then throws a grenade into the helicopter.
 The Ghost celebrates his victory prematurely while the grenade explodes.
 Jenko tells Schmidt that he still wants to be a police officer as he believes their differences help their partnership, and the two reconcile in front of a cheering crowd.
 Dickson approaches them claiming to have a new mission undercover at a medical school.

-During the end credits, Jenko and Schmidt go on a variety of undercover missions to different schools, which are portrayed as 22 fictional sequels, an animated series, a video game, and a toy line.
-One mission features Detective Booker while another sees the return of The Ghost, who survived the helicopter explosion.
-The post-credits scene shows Eric and Mr. Walters lying in bed together, with Mr. Walters revealing that he's pregnant with Eric's child.
+During the end credits, Jenko and Schmidt go on a variety of undercover missions to different schools, which are portrayed as 21 fictional sequels, one in which Schmidt is played by Seth Rogen (which only Jenko seemed to notice) after a contract dispute with Jonah Hill; an animated series; a video game; an electronic target game; and a toy line.
+One mission features Detective Booker while another sees the return of The Ghost, who somehow survived the helicopter explosion.
+The post-credits scene shows Eric and Mr. Walters lying in bed together, with Mr. Walters suggesting that he's pregnant with Eric's child.